Medical Assistance (Medicaid) - Aged, Blind and Disabled (MA-ABD)

 - Asset Eligibility

-Medical Assistance (also called Medicaid) is a program that pays the medical bills of people who have low income and cannot afford medical care.
-If you qualify, Medical Assistance pays for medical care such as doctors, hospitals, and prescriptions, mental health treatment, substance abuse treatment, and more.
+Medical Assistance (also called Medicaid) is a program that provides free or low-cost health insurance.
+Medical Assistance pays the medical bills of people who have low income and cannot afford medical care.
+If you qualify, Medical Assistance pays for medical care such as doctors, hospitals, prescriptions, mental health treatment, substance abuse treatment, and more.

 Generally, to be eligible for Medicaid in Maryland, you must:

 - be a U.S. citizen or a non-citizen who meets certain immigration status requirements;

 - meet income limits; and

 To receive Medical Assistance in the “Aged, Blind and Disabled” category, (MA-ABD), you must be either:

 - Blind; or